Auri-Fex/Halcova/halcova/stories/05_the_woven_story_v3.md

 This was the Loom.
 Not the divine machinery of the Weaver—that was what people called it when they wanted to feel less small.
 This was infrastructure.
 Ancient, incomprehensible, maintained by operators who'd spent their lives learning to read its language without ever understanding what it actually *was*.

 Szàlnavìn pulled her hands from the interface, flexed her fingers against the numbness that came from extended contact.
-The threads hummed in the silence—a sound that wasn't quite sound, vibrating at frequencies just below hearing.
+The threads hummed in the silence—a vibration she felt in her chest more than her ears.
 She'd grown up in this chamber, raised by older operators after her parents died when she was six.
 The Nexus was the only home she'd ever known.

 "Shift change."